altansnl/e-commerce/README.md

 ## Additional
 - In the beginning, I was familiar with HTML,CSS and Bootstrap
-- During the assignment I had the chance to learn and use: JavaScript,JQuery,QUnit
+- During the assignment I had the chance to learn and use: JavaScript,DOM,JQuery,QUnit
+- Data is not persisted, that's what I am looking to learn next!